srobo/runbook/docs/competition/team-support/helpdesk.md

 ### Handling of all requests

-Whenever a team comes to Helpdesk with an issue that cannot be solved instantly, create a [ticket](./ticket-system.md).
+Whenever a team comes to Helpdesk with an issue that cannot be solved instantly, create a [ticket](./helpdesk-system.md#tickets).
 This ensures that no problems get dropped while they are being investigated.
 When the issue is resolved the ticket will be closed.

 ### Robot safety checks

 The robots require safety checking before they are allowed to compete in the competition.
 Teams will not be given their hi-viz vest until their robot has passed the safety check procedure.
-Helpdesk volunteers should perform a safety check according to the [safety checklist](https://docs.google.com/document/d/1psLhgLw21m1u2BwGJHi6IEMYQTLhcjWmQdhJ_6tLQUE/edit) and record the result.
+Helpdesk volunteers should perform a safety check according to the safety checklist (linked in the helpdesk system) and record the result.

 Regulations checks will be done by other volunteers visiting a team in their pit.
 Helpdesk volunteers do not need to do regulations checks, but may need to answer questions.